Abdelrhman2022/Life-expectancy-Prediction-from-BMI/README.md

-# BMI-Prediction
+# Life expectancy Prediction from BMI
 Explore and run machine learning code with data on the average life expectancy at birth and the average BMI for males across the world.
-The data comes from Gapminder
+The data comes from <a herf= 'https://www.gapminder.org/'>Gapminder<\a>

 # Dataset
 The data file can be found under the "bmi_and_life_expectancy.csv".
 It includes three columns, containing the following data: